What happens when a 0% p.a. purchase rate period ends?

 - Apply for a balance transfer credit card.
 If you owe a lot of money on the card and the thought of interest charges is really worrying you, another option is to move the debt to a credit card that offers 0% p.a. on balance transfers for an introductory period.
 This could give you up to 24 months (or more) to pay off the debt without being charged interest, although it does mean you’ll have to get another credit card.

 - Consider other finance options.
 If you feel like the temptation to spend is getting out of hand, you may want to look at other debt consolidation options, such as a personal loan.
-This would give you a way to cancel the card and pay off the debt at a pace that works for you.
+This would give you a way to cancel the card and pay off the debt at a pace that works for your budget.

-If you need to make a lot of purchases in a short amount of time, or if you have a big-ticket item to buy, getting a card that offers 0% p.a. on purchases can potentially save you money on interest charges.
+If you need to make a lot of purchases in a short amount of time, or if you have a big-ticket item to buy, getting a card that offers 0% p.a. on purchases can save you money on interest charges.
 But there is also a risk that you’ll pay more when the introductory period ends and standard rates apply.

 Before you get one of these cards, make sure you compare different offers, take note of when the introductory period starts and plan your repayments so that you can avoid interest charges or at least keep them to a minimum.